Akkiraj1234/brain_dump/python-dump/some_imporatant_consepts.md

 - External: Installed from repositories like PyPI.
 - Custom: Code you write and reuse across multiple projects.

-### dependencies
-Dependencies are external libraries or packages that your project relies on but did not create.
-They are installed from global repositories (e.g., PyPI) and play a critical role in your project's functionality.
-Your project's success is dependent on these libraries being available and properly configured.

 ### Package
 A package is a collection of related Python modules organized in a directory structure.
-It often contains an __init__.py file, which marks the directory as a Python package and can include metadata, settings, or initialization code.
+It often contains an `__init__.py` file, which marks the directory as a Python package and can include metadata, settings, or initialization code.
 A package can include multiple libraries and sub-packages.
 -  All libraries can be considered packages if they are bundled as distributable modules.
 However, not all packages are libraries.
 Packages can include additional resources (e.g., data files, assets) and sub-packages.

+### dependencies
+Dependencies are external libraries or packages that your project relies on but not persent in the current directory.
+They are installed from global repositories (e.g., PyPI) and play a critical role in your project's functionality.
+Your project's success is dependent on these libraries being available and properly configured.

 ### Dependency Hell
 Dependency Hell occurs when conflicting versions of dependencies make it impossible to install or run your project.